PathwayCommons/sifgraph-server/README.md

 ## Docker
 You can also build and run the docker image as follows

-(`<PORT>` - actual port number where the server will run; data file download step above is also required).
+You need to pass `SIFGRAPH_DATA` URL and (if `file:`) mount a local file to the container FS as read-only volume (or the app will load test/demo data from its classpath by default).

 ```commandline
 ./gradlew build